MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/discover/2017-09-02-frank-pesci.markdown

 At some point, I wanted to be the opera composer, I wanted to be the guy writing new works and is making those things happen.
 How I got there was a little circuitous, but the totality of my musical experience all plays into that now, including the jazz and the funk and the metal and all the guitar nonsense that I went through.
 {: .interviewee }

 AG: Yeah, so on your website you have a selection of pieces you’ve written.
 What’s the website?
-[FrankPesci.com&nbsp;<i class="non-mwm fa fa-external-link-square" aria-hidden="true"></i>](http://frankpesci.com)?
+[FrankPesci.com&nbsp;<i class="non-mwm far fa-external-link-square" aria-hidden="true"></i>](http://frankpesci.com)?
 {: .interviewer }

 FP: FrankPesci.com.